 Once termites reach a source of wood, they’ll begin to tunnel into it, turning its cellulose into their food source.
 Worker termites create an elaborate tunnel structure within wood, hollowing out the wood.
 Subterranean termites can’t survive for long outside of their tunnels, and they rely on these tunnels for protection.
 Since termites don’t like to be exposed, you may not notice termite infested wood from the outside.
 Termites may only have a small hole or two along their wood tunnels to connect the interior to the exterior.
 These holes are kick-out holes, which the termites use to kick out small pellets of excrement – it’s a sure sign that you have termites if you notice any kick-out holes and piles of droppings.

 Eradicate Every Part of the Colony

 When it comes to wiping out an entire colony, it’s essential that all members are eradicated, down to the queen and her eggs.
-That’s a simple truth, and it’s why our treatments are so effective here at Arizona Termite Specialist.
+That’s a simple truth, and it’s why our treatments are so effective here at Arizona Termite Specialists.
 We utilize Termidor® termiticide to exterminate and protect against subterranean termites.
 Termidor is unique in that it kills all termites that touch the substance and it can be transferred from termite to termite.
 A termite that contacts Termidor anywhere in the colony can transport it to other termites throughout the colony, including to the queen and her offspring.

 If you’ve noticed subterranean termites around your home, it’s time to act.
 Get in touch with us today to get an inspection and treatment.
 Arizona Termite Specialists proudly provides service throughout much of Arizona, including Phoenix, Scottsdale, Cave Creek, Gilbert, Mesa, and Peoria.